 Desert Discovery Trail’s brick path is the Garden’s main trail and is has the Botanical Garden’s oldest desert plantings.
 From this path you can easily become sidetracked if you veer to your right you will enter the Herb Garden, which is a garden of desert adapted herbs.
 If you stay on the 1/3 mile path it makes a loop.

 Follow the main path to the next trail.
 The Sonoran Desert Nature Loop Trail is a .25-mile loop.
 You will have beautiful views of the Saguaro Cacti.

 The trail after the Sonoran Desert loop is Plants & People of the Sonoran Desert.
 This trail is more interactive and one of the kids favorite trails, some great views from here as well.

 After viewing this trail find your way back to the main brick path and the Succulent and Cactus houses this will bring you full circle to the beginning of the Desert Discovery Trail.

 The Botanical Garden has many seasonal exhibits throughout the year.
 Our favorites include the Spring Butterfly Exhibit (March-May) and the Monarch Exhibit (September-November).
 The butterfly exhibit is located off of the Desert Wildflower Trail.

 Tip: The Botanical Gardens are next to the Phoenix Zoo and Papago Park both excellent spots to visit on the same day.
-Save $$ The Entertainment book often has two for one coupons for this activity.

 Address:1201 North Galvin Parkway Phoenix, AZ